simonrob/canvas-helpers/README.md

 - Userscripts: for [Safari](https://apps.apple.com/us/app/userscripts/id1463298887)

 Once you have a UserScript extension, click a script's name in the list below to install it:
-- [Canvas Helpers](https://github.com/simonrob/canvas-helpers/raw/main/canvashelpers.user.js): Currently, the script does the following:
+- [Canvas helpers](https://github.com/simonrob/canvas-helpers/raw/main/canvashelpers.user.js): Currently, the script does the following:
    - Reduce the size of the homepage cards to allow more courses to be displayed at once
    - Sort groups by name/number in the assignment selection box
    - Reduce extra spacing around list items in various places within courses

+- [Sort the roster](https://github.com/simonrob/canvancement/raw/sort-roster/roster/sort-roster/sort-roster.user.js): A slightly enhanced version of an [original script](https://github.com/simonrob/canvancement/tree/sort-roster/roster/sort-roster) by James Jones that allows the Canvas People pages to be sorted, and automatically loads all members of a course.
+James' [Canvancement project](https://github.com/jamesjonesmath/canvancement) is well worth exploring for a wide range of other useful scripts.

 ## Additional resources